adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

    - Direct ETH transfer vulnerabilities
    - Potential balance tracking issues

-Note: This staking contract will be deploy on Ethereum(or other evems) or LayerEdge's L1 (EVM compatible).
-On Ethereum, the staking token will be a simple ERC20 contract(Openzeppelin's implementation), here only the methods stake, unstake and claimInterest will be used.
+Note: The staking contract will be deployed on Ethereum(or other evems) and on LayerEdge's L1 (EVM compatible).
+On Ethereum, the staking token will be a simple ERC20 contract(Openzeppelin's implementation) of $EDGEN token (only $EDGEN).
-On LayerEdge's L1, the staking token will be a WETH9 implementation, a wrapper of native token.
-Here the methods stakeNative, unstakeNative and claimInterestNative will be used.
+On LayerEdge's L1, the staking token will be a WETH9 implementation, a wrapper of native token $EDGEN.